sunenilausen/generic-python-installing-with-pip/en/step_1.md

 ![Python Install Dialogue Box](images/windows_install_python.png)

-In the dialogue box that opens up, it is important to first tick the box next to **Add Python 3 to PATH**.
+In the dialogue box that opens up, it is important to first tick the box next to **Add Python 3 to PATH** (see image above).
 Then you can go ahead and click **Install Now**.
 The setup process will take a little bit of time.

 Once the setup is complete, click **Done** and then close your web browser.
 Now you can go to the start menu to open **IDLE**, a standard interactive development environment for writing and executing Python code which you will use in many of our Python projects.